11 min read

 Timing.
 Lower-ASIL software must not be able to starve higher-ASIL software of execution time.
 The mechanism is a partitioned scheduler (time-partitioned in AUTOSAR Classic, often resource-budgeted in AUTOSAR Adaptive) with a runtime monitor that catches budget overruns and triggers a safety reaction.

 Communication.
 Inter-partition communication must be controlled.
-Shared variables, message queues, and IPC channels have to be analyzed for their interference potential, and the analysis has to back the integrity argument for the higher-ASIL data.
+Shared variables, message queues, and IPC channels must be analyzed for their potential for interference, and the analysis must support the integrity argument for the higher-ASIL data.

-The auditing community treats freedom-from-interference as the most common single weak spot in ASIL-D safety cases on platforms that mix ASIL-D safety functions with ASIL-B or QM application code.
+The auditing community treats freedom from interference as the most common single weak spot in ASIL-D safety cases on platforms that mix ASIL-D safety functions with ASIL-B or QM application code.
 The fix is not retroactive analysis at the end of integration.
-It is partitioning architecture decisions made at the system architecture stage and documented as the program proceeds.
+It partitions architectural decisions made at the system architecture stage and documents them as the program proceeds.

 LHP's ASIL-D engagement model has two pieces.
 The first is a product: LHP's Safety Supervisor Software, an independent safety mechanism that runs on a dedicated safety microcontroller alongside a primary compute platform.
 The Safety Supervisor architecture is one of the patterns that makes the SPFM 99% target reachable on platforms where the primary compute (often an ADAS or zone controller) cannot itself be qualified to ASIL-D. The "ASIL-D safety supervisor architecture" piece on the LHP blog covers the design pattern.

 The pattern that earns the audit is that the ASIL-D evidence is built as the program proceeds, in the program's normal ALM and configuration management tooling, with the safety case derived from it rather than authored on top of it.
-Programs that try to compose a safety case from incomplete artifacts after technical development is "done" almost always end up rebuilding the artifacts.
+Programs that try to compose a safety case from incomplete artifacts after technical development is "done" almost always end up having to rebuild the artifacts.

 Three concrete decisions to make at the start of an ASIL-D program rather than the middle.

 Decide the channel architecture before the FMEDA runs.
-Choose dual-core lockstep, primary plus independent safety microcontroller, or redundant channel architecture based on the SPFM 99% target you have to hit.
-The FMEDA will prove or break the choice; do not let it surprise you.
+Choose a dual-core lockstep, primary-plus-independent safety microcontroller, or redundant-channel architecture based on the SPFM 99% target you need to hit.
+The FMEDA will prove or break the choice; do not let it catch you by surprise.

 Decide the decomposition position before the safety requirements are decomposed.
 If the architecture has natural independent channels, document the decomposition.
 If it does not, do not invent it.
 The audit will find it.